-Thank you for your interest in submitting a talk for the 2018 version of DevOpsDays DFW.
-In 2017 we doubled in size, and found an amazing hosting venue!
-Last year the conference was a huge success, and we look forward to doing it again on August 30-31.
+Thanks for your interest in submitting a talk to DevOpsDays DFW 2019.
+In 2017 we doubled in size.
+The 2018 conference was a huge success, and we continued to grow.
+Now in 2019, we look forward to growing even more on August 20-21!

-We are excited to once again partner with Capital One who hosted our event in 2017 at Capital One Conference Center in Plano, TX.
-We anticipate attendance will once again quickly reach the venue’s full capacity of 430 enthusiastic IT professionals representing over 2,400 technology companies in Dallas-Fort Worth and the surrounding area.
+We are excited to be hosting our conference this year at the Plano Event Center in Plano, TX.
+We anticipate attendance will once again reach over 500+ enthusiastic IT professionals representing over 2,400+ technology companies in Dallas-Fort Worth and the surrounding area.

-In order to continue growing in size, we’re also expanding the scale of the event.
+In order to continue growing in size, we also have to expand in order to scale our event.

 This year you can expect to see:

 - A variety of topics

 - Selected areas for sponsor demos (by request, first come first serve)

 - Improved meal and beverage options (especially for vegetarian/vegans!)